swcarpentry/shell-novice/setup.md

 On most versions of Linux, it is accessible by running the [Gnome Terminal][gnome-terminal] or [KDE Konsole][kde-konsole] or [xterm][xterm], which can be found via the applications menu or the search bar.
+The Terminal shortcut key in Ubuntu is Ctrl+Alt+T.
 If your machine is set up to use something other than Bash, you can run it by opening a terminal and typing `bash`.
 </article>